lathorne/snowball-thrower/README.md

 #### Thanks

 Thank you to everyone who worked on this project before me!
 I just changed it to work for breeding in sword and shield.
+If I have failed to credit anyone who deserves it, please let me know.
 The following are thanks from the forked repo:

 Thanks to Shiny Quagsire for his [Splatoon post printer](https://github.com/shinyquagsire23/Switch-Fightstick) and progmem for his [original discovery](https://github.com/progmem/Switch-Fightstick).